iamawumpas/Contact-Energy/README.md

 All it does is download the current energy usage and billing information from your Contact Energy account in the same way that the smartphone app gathers your data for you to view.

-The integration creates three groups of entities:
+The integration creates four groups of entities:

 ### 1. Energy Usage Statistics
 The ***energy usage*** and ***free energy usage*** sensors (if you take advantage of the free energy option).
 This data is stored in the Home Assistant statistics database and is visualized in the Energy Dashboard.